quicwg/base-drafts/draft-ietf-quic-transport.md

 The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to match.

-If the client has a suitable token available from a previous connection, it SHOULD populate the Token field.

-A server sends its first Initial packet in response to a client Initial.
-A server may send multiple Initial packets.
-The cryptographic key exchange could require multiple round trips or retransmissions of this data.

 The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client); the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see
 {{connection-id}}).
+The server MUST use consistent Source Connection IDs during the handshake.

-On first receiving the server Initial packet the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets.
+The client MUST discard any subsequent packets it receives with different Source Connection IDs.

+#### Tokens

+If the client has a suitable token available from a previous connection, it SHOULD populate the Token field.

 If the client received a Retry packet from the server and sends an Initial packet in response, then it sets the Destination Connection ID to